google/shipshape/README.md

   `apt-get install docker-engine` works for most machines, but [complete instructions](https://docs.docker.com/installation) are available.

   Make sure you can [run docker without sudo](https://docs.docker.com/articles/basics) by adding your user to the docker group.
-After you do this, log out of your terminal and log in again.
+After you do this, you'll need to logout of your terminal and log back in.

-         $ sudo usermod -G docker $USER    # Group may have to be created
+         $ sudo usermod -G docker $USER

 ## Download and Run ##